Voya Investment Management LLC Sells 16,800 Shares of Gentex Co. (NASDAQ:GNTX)

-Voya Investment Management LLC trimmed its holdings in Gentex Co.
-(NASDAQ:GNTX – Get Rating) by 2.8% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 583,312 shares of the auto parts company’s stock after selling 16,800 shares during the quarter.
-Voya Investment Management LLC owned approximately 0.25% of Gentex worth $16,315,000 as of its most recent SEC filing.
+Voya Investment Management LLC reduced its position in shares of Gentex Co.
+(NASDAQ:GNTX – Get Rating) by 2.8% in the second quarter, according to its most recent filing with the SEC.
+The fund owned 583,312 shares of the auto parts company’s stock after selling 16,800 shares during the quarter.
+Voya Investment Management LLC owned about 0.25% of Gentex worth $16,315,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Marshall Financial Group LLC boosted its position in shares of Gentex by 1.5% during the 1st quarter.
-Marshall Financial Group LLC now owns 26,331 shares of the auto parts company’s stock valued at $768,000 after acquiring an additional 386 shares during the last quarter.
-Van ECK Associates Corp boosted its position in shares of Gentex by 5.1% during the 2nd quarter.
-Van ECK Associates Corp now owns 8,837 shares of the auto parts company’s stock valued at $247,000 after acquiring an additional 426 shares during the last quarter.
-Profund Advisors LLC boosted its position in shares of Gentex by 3.5% during the 1st quarter.
-Profund Advisors LLC now owns 13,050 shares of the auto parts company’s stock valued at $381,000 after acquiring an additional 440 shares during the last quarter.
-Quantinno Capital Management LP boosted its position in shares of Gentex by 2.3% during the 1st quarter.
-Quantinno Capital Management LP now owns 22,047 shares of the auto parts company’s stock valued at $643,000 after acquiring an additional 488 shares during the last quarter.
-Finally, Brown Brothers Harriman & Co. boosted its position in shares of Gentex by 21.3% during the 2nd quarter.
-Brown Brothers Harriman & Co. now owns 2,910 shares of the auto parts company’s stock valued at $81,000 after acquiring an additional 510 shares during the last quarter.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Wagner Wealth Management LLC bought a new stake in Gentex in the second quarter worth $28,000.
+National Bank of Canada FI lifted its position in Gentex by 63.1% in the second quarter.
+National Bank of Canada FI now owns 1,523 shares of the auto parts company’s stock worth $42,000 after buying an additional 589 shares during the last quarter.
+Covestor Ltd lifted its position in Gentex by 79.2% in the first quarter.
+Covestor Ltd now owns 1,887 shares of the auto parts company’s stock worth $55,000 after buying an additional 834 shares during the last quarter.
+First Horizon Advisors Inc. lifted its position in Gentex by 77.8% in the second quarter.
+First Horizon Advisors Inc. now owns 1,961 shares of the auto parts company’s stock worth $54,000 after buying an additional 858 shares during the last quarter.
+Finally, Brown Brothers Harriman & Co. lifted its position in Gentex by 21.3% in the second quarter.
+Brown Brothers Harriman & Co. now owns 2,910 shares of the auto parts company’s stock worth $81,000 after buying an additional 510 shares during the last quarter.
 86.54% of the stock is currently owned by institutional investors.

 Gentex Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 18th.
-Investors of record on Friday, January 6th will be given a dividend of $0.12 per share.
-This represents a $0.48 dividend on an annualized basis and a yield of 1.76%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 18th.
+Stockholders of record on Friday, January 6th will be paid a dividend of $0.12 per share.
 The ex-dividend date is Thursday, January 5th.
-Gentex’s payout ratio is currently 35.82%.
+This represents a $0.48 annualized dividend and a dividend yield of 1.76%.
+Gentex’s dividend payout ratio is currently 35.82%.

-A number of analysts recently issued reports on the company.
-Guggenheim lowered their price target on Gentex to $29.00 in a research report on Thursday, October 27th.
-StockNews.com assumed coverage on Gentex in a research report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-Finally, Bank of America lowered their price target on Gentex from $31.00 to $30.00 in a research report on Friday, September 9th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $30.60.

 Gentex Corporation designs, develops, manufactures, markets, and supplies digital vision, connected car, dimmable glass, and fire protection products in the United States, Germany, Japan, Mexico, and internationally.
 It operates through Automotive Products and Other segments.
 The company offers automotive products, including interior and exterior electrochromic automatic-dimming rearview mirrors, automotive electronics, and non-automatic-dimming rearview mirrors for automotive passenger cars, light trucks, pick-up trucks, sport utility vehicles, and vans for original equipment manufacturers, automotive suppliers, and various aftermarket and accessory customers.